determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``force_pull_image``
 ====================

-Defines the default policy for forcibly pulling images from the docker registry and bypassing the docker cache.
+Defines the default policy for forcibly pulling images from the Docker registry and bypassing the Docker cache.
 If a pull policy is specified in the :ref:`experiment config <exp-environment-image>` this default value is overridden.
-Please note that as of November 1st, 2020, unauthenticated users will be `capped at 100 pulls from Docker per 6 hours
+Please note that as of November 1st, 2020, unauthenticated users will be `capped at 100 pulls from Docker Hub per 6 hours
 <https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/>`__.
 Defaults to ``false``.

 ``registry_auth``
 =================

-Defines the default `docker registry credentials
+Defines the default `Docker registry credentials
 <https://docs.docker.com/engine/api/v1.30/#operation/SystemAuth>`__ to use when pulling a custom
-base docker image, if needed.
+base Docker image, if needed.
 If credentials are specified in the :ref:`experiment config
 <exp-environment-image>` this default value is overridden.
 Credentials are specified as the
 following nested fields: